aulonalivoreka/TripleDES-2Key-CBC/README.md

 ### Encryption Process
 - **Key 1 and Key 2 Input:**
   - Users provide two keys (k1 and k2), each up to 8 characters long.
 These keys are critical for the encryption and decryption process, and their security directly impacts the overall encryption strength.

+### Decryption Process
+- **Extract IV and Ciphertext:**
+  - The IV and ciphertext are separated from the hex-encoded input.
+The IV is essential for initializing the CBC mode for decryption.